cksource/ckeditor4-plugin-a11ychecker/tests/manual/processevent.md

 	## Expected

-	AC does not report "Avoid strongs" errors.
+	AC does not report custom errors.

 Repeat steps for the inline editor.